Hernia Repair Surgery

 General anesthesia to let you sleep during surgery.

-Fixing the Weakness
+Fixing the weakness

 Surgery treats a hernia by repairing the weakness in the abdominal wall.
 Most hernias are treated using “tension-free” repairs.
 This is surgery that uses special mesh materials to repair the weak area.
 The mesh covers the weak area like a patch.
 The mesh is made of strong, flexible plastic that stays in the body.
 Over time, nearby tissues grow into the mesh to strengthen the repair.

 When the procedure is over, you’ll be taken to the recovery area to rest.
 Your blood pressure and heart rate will be monitored.
 You’ll also have a bandage over the surgical site.
-To help reduce discomfort, you’ll be given pain medications.
+To help reduce discomfort, you’ll be given pain medicines.
 You may also be given breathing exercises to keep your lungs clear.
-Later, you’ll be asked to get up and walk.
+Later you’ll be asked to get up and walk.
 This helps prevent blood clots in the legs.
 You can go home when your doctor says you’re ready.